mrudula31/Uber-NYC-data-analysis-using-KMeans-clustering/README.md

 ![Screenshot (529)](https://user-images.githubusercontent.com/72124233/136681358-5cc22d42-4e3f-40d6-b6b8-4c359d9b4442.png)

 # Required Packages
-The code is written in a Jupyter Notebook with a Python 2.7 kernel, and in addition it requires the following packages:
+The code is written in a Jupyter Notebook and in addition it requires the following packages:

    * Numpy